rubinius/rubinius/web/_posts/2011-08-03-rbxday-in-real-life.markdown

   threads in JRuby and Rubinius 2.0
 * Talking to people about what you find painful in Ruby and how we may be able to improve those pain points
+* Testing your code on Rubinius and submitting bug/performance reports

 Above all, please do have fun.
 That's no gimmick.
 The world needs more fun.

 Put a tag on it [#rbxday](http://twitter.com/#!/search/%23rbxday).